Data-Dr-hub/Data-Modelling-with-Power-BI/README.md

 ## Data Transformation

 Data cleaning was performed per table.
-The table appeared to be clean, however,
+The table appeared to be clean.
+The quality of each column is 100% with no error or nulls.

-For the Customers and Products Table, first rows were not headers and so resolved that by applying the "Use First row as header" action. column datatypes were validated appropriately. column quality and profiles checked for valid, errors and emptiness and cleaned accordingly.
+For the Customers and Products Table, first rows were not headers and so resolved that by applying the "Use First row as header" action. column datatypes were validated appropriately.

 ## Data Model Design
 The data required for this analysis are located in various tables.